-All of us have succumbed to the moon illusion; that is, the feeling that the moon at the horizon is larger than the moon at its zenith (or highest point).
+Each of us has succumbed to the moon illusion; that is, the feeling that the moon at the horizon is larger than the moon at its zenith (or highest point).
 According to Margaret Matlin and Hugh Foley, this paradox has been the source of speculation by scientists and philosophers for thousands of years.
 Although early research has ruled out physical explanations (e.g., light refraction, angle of head or eye elevation), the precise psychological mechanism responsible is still in debate, and at least 8 competing explanations have been offered in the last 20 years.
 Ask your students to explore these explanations in more detail and to write a 2 to 4-page paper summarizing two or three different perspectives on this illusion.
 Ask them to identify which of the theories they believe provides the best explanation and why.

 Foley, H. J., & Matlin, M. W (2009).
 Sensation and perception (5th ed.).
-Pearson.
+Upper Saddle River, NJ: Pearson.

-■ Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3
+Return to Lecture Guide Return to complete list of Classroom Activities, Demonstrations, and Exercises for Chapter 3